elevien/math23/index.md

  **Prerequisites**:

- **Course objectives**: You will learn the basic methods for solving differential equations analytically.
-You will also
+ **Course objectives**: You will learn the basic methods for solving ordinary differential equations (variation of parameters, integrating factors) and qualitative analysis of solutions (linear stability analysis and phase plane analysis).
+You will also learn how to build ODE models of physical, biological and social systems.